 Are you tired of watching others get promoted?
-You’ve been in your position longer and have a stronger skillset.
-Moving to the next level in your career requires demonstrated bravery, stepping outside your comfort zone, and new and improved skills.
+You’ve been in your position longer, have a stronger skill set, and are on good terms with your boss.

 1. Learn new skills

 Often, moving up the career ladder requires more or different skills than your current position.
 Preparation is key.
 Do whatever is necessary to gain this knowledge; this could be an e-learning course through a trade association or college.
-Click here for the top five free business development sites.
 Talk to your boss about this; ask their opinion of the best and most suitable courses.
 Learning demonstrates that you’re more than willing to do what it takes to move up.
 Keep your boss in your learning loop.
 Once you’ve completed something significant in your studies, show them your progress.

 Ask if there are ‘shadowing’ opportunities; this is working with someone in a senior role whose responsibilities align with your desired promotion.
 It’s an excellent way to learn, and it shows that you’re committed and determined.